Note

 following line computes \(\log(\sum_ie^{S_{ij}})\)

-print("LogSumExp reduction of S_ij wrt. the 'M' dimension:", S_ij.logsumexp(dim=0).shape)
+"LogSumExp reduction of S_ij wrt. the 'M' dimension:", S_ij.logsumexp(dim=0).shape

 LogSumExp reduction of S_ij wrt. the 'M' dimension: torch.Size([200000, 1])

-This reduction supports a weight parameter, which can be scalar or vector-valued.
+This reduction supports a weight parameter that can be scalar or vector-valued.
 For example, the following line computes \(\log(\sum_je^{S_{ij}}V_{ij})\)

-print("LogSumExp reduction of S_ij, with 'weight' V_ij, wrt. the 'N' dimension:",
+"LogSumExp reduction of S_ij, with 'weight' V_ij, wrt. the 'N' dimension:",

-S_ij.logsumexp(dim=1, weight=V_ij).shape)
+S_ij.logsumexp(dim=1, weight=V_ij).shape,

 LogSumExp reduction of S_ij, with 'weight' V_ij, wrt. the 'N' dimension: torch.Size([100000, 3])